· ·

 Look at all that golden goodness!

-• Whisk.
+Whisk.

 Ingredients:

-• Vitamin E oil.
+6 drops of Vitamin E oil.

-• Room temperature breastmilk.
+Room temperature breast milk.

 If you need help sourcing some of these ingredients, I get the vitamin E oil from Thrive Market and the beef tallow from fedfromthefarm.com.
-Everything else you can find at your local natural store or of course on Amazon.
-Everything except the breast milk that is. 😉

 Directions: